HKUST-KnowComp/SubeventWriter/README.md

 ## Datasets
 We extract a large dataset from WikiHow, containing (process, sub-event sequence) pairs.
-To get our WikiHow dataset, download and unzip the file `datasets.zip`.
+To get our WikiHow dataset, unzip the file `datasets.zip`.
 The data for training Seq2Seq LM is in `datasets/WikiHow_data_for_Seq2SeqLM` The data for training Coherence Controller is `datasets/WikiHow_data_for_coherence_controller`